Adventures in Foam

-Adventures in Foam is the first album by Brazilian electronic musician Amon Tobin, and the only one to be released under the name Cujo (Portuguese for "whose").
+Adventures in Foam is the first album by Brazilian electronic musician Amon Tobin, and the only one to be released under the name Cujo (after the Stephen King novel of the same name).
 It was first released in September 1996 on the small south London label Ninebar records.
-This was around the same time that Tobin signed with Ninja Tune to record under his own name.
+This was around when Tobin signed with Ninja Tune to record under his name.

 Critical reception

 The Stranger, in a retrospective article on Tobin, called the album a "triphop classic."

 Peter Shapiro, in Drum 'n' Bass: The Rough Guide, called the album "a further exercise in jazz-based sampladelic quirkiness that was a bit too clever, a bit too blunted and bit too broad-minded to really work."

 Track listing

 Original Ninebar edition

 The track lists of the original CD and LP versions, as released in the UK on 16 September 1996, were as follows:

 US (Shadow Records) edition

 The album was released in the United States, with an altered track listing and artwork unapproved by Tobin, by Shadow Records on 27 May 1997 – after the release of Tobin's first Ninja Tune album, Bricolage.